tompidev/TD-Grub2-Theme-Installer/README.md

 ##### Next, go to the extracted folder, and then:

-1. right click anywhere an empty space
+1. right click anywhere an empty space (inside the "TD-Grub2-Theme-Installer" directory)
 2. Choose 'Open Terminal here' (or something similar)
 3. Enter the following command: